Arctyc/GameDayLive/README.md

 The app:
 - Posts game day threads 1 hour before puck drop
 - Updates threads live with game details, goals, penalties, and scores every ~30 seconds
-- Creates post-game threads when games end (optional)
+- Optionally: Creates Post-game threads, stickies threads, locks threads after games.
 - Note: data is obtained by public APIs and is provided with no affiliation to any organization.

 ## Features